 3:00 – 4:00pm ET

 As we celebrate 100 years of women’s suffrage in the United States, this talk will explore the historical context and enduring impact of restrictions on women’s rights and job market opportunities.
-Discussion will focus on how these limitations shaped women’s lives in American history, the economic and political motivations that contributed to improvements in women’s economic rights over time, and why this history matters for all of us today.
+The Discussion will focus on how these limitations shaped women’s lives in American history, the economic and political motivations that contributed to improvements in women’s economic rights over time, and why this history matters for all of us today.

 SENIOR RESEARCH FELLOW, MERCATUS CENTER